cronvel/smart-preprocessor/documentation.md

 * module: `string` the module to load
 * switches: `object` an object containing the preprocessor switches
-* options: `object` *optional*, contains some options where:
+* options: `object` *optional*, contains some options, available options are:
 	* multi: if the module is required multiple times with different *switches* objects, multiple instances of the module will be spawned.
-Without this options, subsequent *require* will use the first instance even if the *switches* object are different.
+Without this options, subsequent *require* will use the first instance even if the *switches* object is different.
 Some node.js module execute code at require-time, that's why the default behaviour is to share only one instance, just like a normal *require()* does.